SAFE-Stack/docs/docs/recipes/ui/add-routing-with-separate-states.md

         model, todoListMsg |> Cmd.map TodolistMsg
 ```

-Add a wildcard, so any urls that are not registered display the "not found" page
+Add a wildcard, so any URLs that are not registered display the "not found" page

 === "Code"
     ```fsharp title="Index.fs"